Gheorghe Chițu: 1870 conspiracy

 In February 1870, Chițu followed C. A. Rosetti and Anton Arion's lead in resigning from the Assembly of Deputies; seven other deputies followed suit.
-Theirs was a protest against the new Domnitor, Carol of Hohenzollern, who had disregarded parliamentary consensus in appointing Alexandru G. Golescu as Prime Minister.
+Theirs was a protest against Domnitor Carol, who had disregarded parliamentary consensus in appointing Alexandru G. Golescu as Prime Minister.
 In confronting the "White" deputy Vasile Boerescu, who had called the walk-out a performative comedy, Chițu responded: "Mr Borescu has acted in both the comedy and the drama, and one is afraid a tragedy is to follow".
 According to political scientist Silvia Marton, during the election of May 1870 Chițu rallied with the Free and Independent Faction, and was arguing in favor of parliamentary sovereignty.
 Chițu had also joined the Romanian Freemasonry, in obedience to the Grand Orient de France (Memphis Rite).
 On 29 May 1870, he was a Worshipul Master of Unirea Lodge in Craiova, which had been created earlier that year.

 As part of the "Red" liberal caucus during that legislature, Chițu tried to resist the Germanophile policies favored by Carol.
 Unlike other deputies, he refused to specifically endorse the Second French Empire in the ongoing Franco-Prussian War, prioritizing the national interest, which called for an explicit neutrality.
 However, in June 1870, he began agitating for Romania to exit its "passive and humiliated state", to emerge as a "unified, strong and great" country.
 During August, he reportedly joined Carada, Stolojan and Ion Theodorian in conspiring against Carol's regime by establishing a new revolutionary cell in Craiova.
 Carada postponed the action in agreement with other "Red" militants; the plan was foiled when the liberals of Ploiești, led by Alexandru Candiano-Popescu, failed to receive their stand-down orders and rebelled, leading to what is derisively known as the "Republic of Ploiești".
 Carada's wife Sultana unwittingly confirmed Chițu's role in the affair, by noting that Candiano had inquired about his fate during the months of repression.
 Romanian Police received mandates to search Chițu and Stolojan's homes, reportedly finding "letters and compromising encouragements [they] had received from Rosetti."